Part II: Help Your Team Identify Problems and Achieve Goals

-Ask that the team brainstorm ideas for all three categories (blockers, risks, enablers) and then connect the ideas that they come up with to data points from the sprint.
+Ask that the team brainstorm ideas for all four categories (blockers, risks, enablers, and help) and then connect the ideas that they come up with to data points from the sprint.
 With those laid out, connect the ideas they generated to goals that will help to facilitate a better outcome.

 In the room, build an inner circle and an outer circle with chairs.
 Each chair in the inner circle faces outward toward a chair in the outer circle, while the outer circle chairs face inward.
 That way, when the participants sit down they are facing a partner from the other circle.